Jbarfield101/Blossom_Music-gen/README.md

 Blossom stores sensitive keys (like ElevenLabs and Discord) in a Tauri Store file named `secrets.json` under your app data directory.
 You don’t need to commit this file.

 Quick start:
+- Visit **Settings → Discord** in the desktop app for a walkthrough on supplying your Discord bot token via `secrets.json` or the `DISCORD_TOKEN` environment variable.
-- Use the UI (AI Voice Labs) to paste your ElevenLabs key.
+- Use the AI Voice Labs screen to paste your ElevenLabs key.
 It will be saved to `secrets.json` automatically.
 - Or create a `secrets.json` file manually in the app’s data directory with this shape:

 ```